 With the vaccine’s rollout speeding up significantly in the U.S., a sense of enthusiasm has spread across hospitality that the industry might return to some semblance of normalcy soon.
 In fact, with the TSA already reporting that they’ve screened a record number of passengers since the early days of the pandemic, and Medallia Zingle research uncovering that 40% of Americans have stayed at a hotel since November, data shows that travel’s rebound is already underway.
-Yet, what hospitality looks like today is certainly a lot different than how it looked over a year ago.
+Yet, what guest experience looks like today is certainly a lot different than how it looked over a year ago.

 For one, contactless solutions have become table stakes for all consumers, especially as evolving health regulations and social distancing guidance continues to impact travel and buying decisions.
 And this is a fact that doesn’t seem to be fading, as Americans continue to voice their expectations for a future where intelligent technology is seamlessly incorporated into the travel experience — and leveraged to deliver one-of-a-kind, personalized service.
 (The aforementioned Medallia Zingle report also found that 67% of consumers expect businesses to adopt contactless, touch-free check-in processes).